lindig/ocaml-style/README.md

 * For new code, prefer spaces over tabs and use [ocp-indent] to maintain consistent indentation.
 Note that [ocp-indent] does not break up long lines.

+* [OCamlformat](https://github.com/ocaml-ppx/ocamlformat) can be used to
+  automatically re-format a project beyond just indentation.
+Some teams are moving towards using it to format all code to avoid any discussions about formating.

 * Most OCaml code bases use 2 spaces per indentation level.

 * When making changes ensure that indentation is still correct after